 1 tablespoon rice wine vinegar

-1 1/2 pounds baby bok choy, trimmed, rinsed, sliced thinly (leaves and stalks)
+1 1/2 pounds baby bok choy OR regular bok choy, trimmed, rinsed, and sliced thinly (using both the leaves and stalks)

 Optional: 1/2 cup pineapple, chopped (or more, to taste)